Liger: Profile and Information

 • Although ligers appear to be sterile like many other hybrids, it has been recognized that a female liger can produce offspring.

-• A Hollywood creation called ‘Hercules’ is one of the most famous ligers, who is the offspring of a male lion and a female tiger at a Florida school.
-The liger stood 10ft tall at three when it was on its hind legs and weighed half a ton.
+• A Hollywood creation called ‘Hercules’ is one of the most famous ligers, the offspring of a male lion and a female tiger at a Florida school.
+The liger stood 10ft tall at three on its hind legs and weighed half a ton.

 • Another explanation why ligers are rarely created in the wild is that if a male lion and a female tiger encounter each other, they are far more likely to fight to protect their territories or entirely avoid each other to prevent the risk of getting injured.